Site icon Mailtrap

 So, if you choose Brevo as your transactional email platform, make sure you add a sending domain and authenticate it with DKIM, SPF, and DMARC.

 The interface is really user-friendly, and so is the documentation.
-However, some parameters are located in the profile menu, not under Transactional as I expected.
+Yet, some parameters are located in the profile menu, not under Transactional as I expected.
 This can be a bit confusing when you’re getting started.

 With that being said, Brevo Transactional Email is an affordable solution, especially if you’re already using Brevo as your marketing tool.